Resources for the retirement village industry

 There is a range of important information relating to how villages can operate during COVID-19 along with guidelines for events and holding meetings.

-The Ministry of Housing and Urban Development are responsible for administration of the Retirement Villages legislation and they have published guidance regarding COVID-19 restrictions for all Retirement Villages.
-The Retirement Villages Association (RVA) has also issued guidance to its members and has developed guides for residents and their families.
+The Retirement Villages Association (RVA) has also issued guidance to its members and has developed guides for residents and their families about Covid-19 restrictions for retirement villages.

 A Practice Note regarding meetings under Covid-19 restrictions has been issued by the Registrar of Retirement Villages and the Retirement Commissioner.